This Is How I Cook

 Remembering to do this the night before gives the meat more flavor and after all, the outside of the meat is the best part.

-turkey tenderloins with turkey rub
+uncooked turkeey tenderloins coated with a turkey rub

-Place skillet into oven and roast for about 15 minutes then add 1/4 c of chicken broth or chicken stock to the skillet and stir up all the brown bits.
+Place skillet into oven and roast for about 15 minutes.
+Then add ¼ c of chicken broth or chicken stock to the skillet and stir up all the brown bits.

 Yes, you are deglazing your pan.
 The liquid also helps keep the lean meat from drying out.